 Higgs Boson subatomic particle discovered on July 4th, 2012

-There is so much more to learn about our Universe.
-Going deeper into the empty space of atoms may eventually reveal the true secrets of the Universe and provide a better understanding of the laws of physics.
+There is so much more to discover.
+Going deeper into the empty space of atoms may eventually reveal the secrets of the Universe and provide a better understanding of the laws of physics.

 © 2012 Glenn Stok